UCLouvain-CBIO/scpdata/inst/README.md

   `ExperimentHubData::makeExperimentHubMetadata("scpdata")`.
 6. Contact Bioc team and upload Rda to AWS S3 bucket.
 To do so, connect to amazon:
-7. Compile the documentation with roxygenize.
+7. Compile the documentation with roxygen2 and check package.
 8. Update the NEWS.md file and bump package version